wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    <a target="_blank" href="https://www.hashicorp.com/products/terraform-old/">
    Paid Pro and Premium licenses of Terraform</a>
-   add version control integration, MFA security, and other enterprise features.
+   add version control integration, MFA security, HA, and other enterprise features.

 ## Websites to know